Ingemark/pbxis/README.md

 ## Examples

-The `examples` directory contains a project `http` which uses aleph to exposes *pbxis* functions as a lightweight RESTful service.
-Events can be collected using long polling, Server-sent Events, or WebSockets.
-The server also provides an HTML user interface to try out each of the event-stream technologies.
-The relative URL is `/client/<tech>/<agent>`, where <tech> is one of long-poll, sse, or websocket, and <agent> is the extension of the agent whose event stream to receive and visualize.
+The `examples/http` project exposes the library functions as a RESTful web service and can provide the event stream directly to a web browser over HTTP long polling, Server-Sent Events, and Websockets.
+The project also includes a ready-to-test HTML page which displays the status of an arbitrary number of agents and queues.
+The relative URL of the page is `/client/<tech>/<agents>/<queues>`, where <tech> is one of "long-poll", "sse", or "websocket", <agents> is a comma-separated list of agents' extensions, and <queues> is a comma-separated list of queue names.

 ## License